 View the property

 Contact the auctioneer to arrange a viewing of the property.
 If possible, view it more than once and at different times of day.
 Take someone with you as they may spot things that you haven’t noticed.
-When viewing a property in Bexleyheath that requires work, it can be helpful to go with a builder who can offer their professional opinion as to the extent of work needed and the costs involved.
+When viewing a property in Bexleyheath that requires work, it can be helpful to go with a builder.
+They can offer their professional opinion as to the extent of work needed and the costs involved.

 As well as checking the property’s design and condition, conduct similar checks to those you would make for a traditional purchase.
-Research the local area, such as its amenities, schools, transport links and crime rate, and find out how much similar properties have sold for.
+Research the local area, such as its amenities, schools, transport links and crime rate.
+Find out how much similar properties have sold for.
 Get in touch with the local council to ask if there are any planned projects for the area.
 Try to find out what the neighbours are like and if the property is situated in a quiet or noisy area.

 Instruct a surveyor